A Variational Framework for the Complexity of PDE Solutions: Conclusion

 To summarize, we have developed a framework that builds a rigorous bridge between computability, complexity theory, and variational formulations of PDEs.
-By providing upper and lower bounds on solution complexity, the framework delineates the regimes in which PDEs admit effective numerical algorithms and those in which complexity blowup is inevitable.
-Moreover, it establishes a direct connection between structural properties of PDE learning losses—such as convexity and coercivity—and the regularity of the solution operator with the inherent complexity of the infinite-dimensional solution.
-Thus, the framework not only strengthens the theoretical foundations of PDE computability and complexity but also provides constructive guidance for the design of efficient numerical schemes.
+By providing upper and lower bounds on solution complexity within the chosen computability and discretization setting.
+This framework, delineates regimes in which PDEs admit effective numerical approximation schemes and those in which complexity blowup occurs.
+Moreover, it establishes a direct connection between structural properties of PDE forward losses—such as convexity and coercivity—and the regularity of the solution operator with the resulting complexity of the infinite-dimensional solution.
+Thus, the framework strengthens the theoretical foundations of PDE computability and complexity in this representation-dependent context and provides constructive insights for the design of efficient numerical schemes.

-The main limitation of our framework lies in the fact that the error decomposition in Theorem~\ref{thm:erro_dec} provides only an upper bound on the solution’s complexity.
-Consequently, with the tools presented in this paper, we can only show complexity blowup by identifying a loss of regularity in the solution $u^* \in H^k(\Omega)$, restricted to the case $k > d/2$.
-Further research is required to extend the applicability of the lower bounds, possibly for higher dimensions and to include lower bounds on the convergence of the gradient flow, thereby providing alternative characterizations of the complexity blowup.
+The main limitation of our framework is that the results depend on the chosen effective polynomial representation of computable functions and on the discrete gradient-flow iterates used to estimate the complexity of the PDE solution.
+Consequently, the statements derived in this work provide sufficient conditions for computability and complexity within a representation- and discretization-dependent setting, rather than universal, model-independent complexity-theoretic barriers for PDEs.
+Moreover, the error decomposition in Theorem~\ref{thm:erro_dec} yields only upper bounds on the solution’s complexity.
+Within the present framework, complexity blowup can therefore be established only by identifying a loss of regularity of the solution $u^* \in H^k(\Omega)$, and for $k>\frac{d}{2}$

+Further research is required to strengthen the lower-bound analysis, potentially extending it to higher dimensions and incorporating lower bounds on the convergence behavior of the gradient flow itself.
+Such developments could provide alternative characterizations of complexity blowup beyond the current representation-dependent framework.
+In addition, extending the approach toward algorithm-independent complexity lower-bounds—by exploiting the intrinsic continuous structure of the gradient flow—may lead to stronger and more general discretization-independent complexity characterizations of PDE solutions applicable to broader classes of computational methods.